PauliNiva/wiklajs/index.md

 gAlertNumber(); //Prints 666!
 ```

-So even though we defined global functions that all refer to the exact same closure, if we store a reference to these functions, they execute in the environemnt they were defined in!
+So even though we defined global functions that all refer to the exact same closure, if we store a reference to these functions, they execute in the environment they were defined in!
 Even after the function terminates, even after we reset the closure where the global functions point to, if we store a reference to a function, it still executes within the environment that was in place when we define it!
 So the reference still exists there somewhere!

 This has some unfortunate implications, that are still interesting to consider.